-MLS CAREER: Currently in second MLS season after being selected by New England with the 51st overall pick in the 2016 MLS SuperDraft...Joined Minnesota United FC as the final selection in the MLS Expansion Draft and was re-acquired by the Revolution via a trade on Feb.
-15, 2017…Through April 2017, career totals include 23 appearances, one start, two goals, and one assist in 310 minutes of action…Through first two months of 2017, played in four games with New England…Ranked second on the team with 18 substitute appearances in 2016, and started one additional game.
+MLS CAREER: Forward with two seasons of MLS experience after being selected by New England with the 51st overall pick in the 2016 MLS SuperDraft...Joined Minnesota United FC as the final selection in the MLS Expansion Draft and was re-acquired by the Revolution via a trade on Feb.
+15, 2017…Career regular season totals include 32 appearances, two starts, two goals, and one assist in 421 minutes of action…In 2017, played in 13 games and started one…Ranked second on the team with 18 substitute appearances in 2016, and started one additional game.

 2016: Made 19 MLS appearances and one start in rookie campaign…Recorded two goals and one assist…Only MLS player in 2016 regular season to total fewer than 450 minutes of action and tally at least two goals…Ranked second on team with 18 substitute appearances…Named Santander Man of the Month for May after totaling two goals and one assist, including a game-winner against Seattle on May 28…Made one appearance in the U.S. Open Cup, earning the start in the Fourth Round meeting with Carolina RailHawks FC…Suffered a groin injury prior to the Open Cup Quarterfinal match on July 20…(3/20) at PHI: Made MLS debut as a late-game sub, playing 15 minutes for the Revs…(3/26) at NYC: Saw 10 minutes of playing time in the 1-1 draw…(4/9) vs. TOR: Played one minute as a late sub…Nearly recorded the game-winning assist in stoppage time when his cross into the six-yard box was slotted home by Lee Nguyen, only to be waved off when the ball was ruled out of bounds…(4/27) vs. POR: Helped force an own goal in the 89th minute to draw the game equal at 1-1…Nearly got a touch on a ball crossed inside the six-yard box, which deflected off a Timbers defender into the net…(4/30) vs. ORL: Made first professional start, playing 70 minutes before being replaced by Juan Agudelo…(5/8) at LA: Played 20 minutes as a sub…Recorded first professional assist on Juan Agudelo’s 70th minute goal…(5/14) vs. CHI: Scored first professional goal in the 84th minute…Totaled 16 minutes in a substitute appearance…(5/28) vs. SEA: Recorded first career game-winning goal in the 80th minute…Named Santander Man of the Match…(9/3) vs. COL: Made first appearance since July 16, logging 17 minutes as a second-half substitute.

-COLLEGE CAREER (INDIANA): Four-year star player at Indiana…Appeared in at least 21 games in all four seasons…Finished college career with 88 games played, 60 starts, 22 goals, eight assists, 194 shots, and 78 shots on goal…Six of his 22 goals were game-winners…Converted three of his four penalty kick attempts at Indiana…Earned first-team All-Big Ten and Big Ten Sportsmanship honors as a senior…Also named to National Soccer Coaches Association of America All-Midwest Region First Team and was an Academic All-Big Ten selection…Started 21 games as a junior and recorded five goals…Earned All-Big Ten First-Team recognition…Appeared in 22 games as a sophomore in 2013 and was one of three players to record five goals for the Hoosiers….Helped the Hoosiers win the NCAA Division I Men’s Soccer championship as a freshman…Named to the College Cup All-Tournament Team, as well as the Big Ten All-Freshman Team…Listed on Soccer America’s All-Freshman Second Team…Tallied final goal of freshman campaign, a game-winner, in NCAA College Cup Semifinal match against Creighton on Dec.
+COLLEGE CAREER (INDIANA): Four-year star player at Indiana…Appeared in at least 21 games in all four seasons…Finished college career with 88 games played, 60 starts, 22 goals, eight assists, 194 shots, and 78 shots on goal…Six of his 22 goals were game-winners…Converted three of four penalty kick attempts at Indiana…Earned first-team All-Big Ten and Big Ten Sportsmanship honors as a senior…Also named to National Soccer Coaches Association of America All-Midwest Region First Team and was an Academic All-Big Ten selection…Started 21 games as a junior and recorded five goals…Earned All-Big Ten First-Team recognition…Appeared in 22 games as a sophomore in 2013 and was one of three players to record five goals for the Hoosiers….Helped the Hoosiers win the NCAA Division I Men’s Soccer championship as a freshman…Named to the College Cup All-Tournament Team, as well as the Big Ten All-Freshman Team…Listed on Soccer America’s All-Freshman Second Team…Tallied final goal of freshman campaign, a game-winner, in NCAA College Cup Semifinal match against Creighton on Dec.
 8.